xxxenomus/gitmolder/README.md

 # gitmolder, a ROBLOX Git Sync Plugin

 A Roblox Studio plugin that enables synchronization with GitHub repositories.
 Push and pull code directly from your Roblox game project to GitHub.
+Perfect application if you want any sort of source control without Rojo and any sort of external code editor.

 ## Features